Tips For The Festive Season

 Festive Foods, what NOT to feed your Pet

-- Christmas Ornaments pets, particularly cats can be very tempted to eat tinsel which can cause problems.
+3. Christmas Ornaments, pets particularly cats can be very tempted to eat tinsel which can cause problems.
 Keep your tinsel high to avoid your pet from eating it and out of reach of mischievous pets, especially glass ornaments, tinsel and ribbons.

 Holidaying with your pet